omarsanad100/omarsanad100/README.md

 - 👋 Hi, I’m Omar Sanad
-- 👀 I’m interested in Digital Marketing and Web Development
+- 👀 I’m interested in Search Engine Optimization
-- 🌱 I’m currently learning Digital Marketing
+- 🌱 I’m currently learning SEO

 <!---
 omarsanad100/omarsanad100 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.